EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

    .. tab:: Command Line (Bash)

-    To install QGIS plugins from CLI only, we fist install the https://github.com/3liz/qgis-plugin-manager
+    The install the `qgis-plugin-manager <https://github.com/3liz/qgis-plugin-manager>`_ allows to install QGIS plugins like the EnMAP-Box from the command line:

     .. code-block:: bash

+       **Install EnMAP-Box Plugin via the QGIS Plugin Manager**

        # define the path where your plugins are stored
        export QGIS_PLUGINPATH=~/.local/share/QGIS/QGIS3/profiles/default/python/plugins